forguncyglobal/forguncyglobal.github.io/docs/5-administration/2-Login-and-Authentications/2-Page-permission-and-cell-access-control.md

 ![authority-management-filter-searches](/assets/images/product-images/authority-management-filter-searches.png)
 {:.dropshadow}

-### Precautions when Republishing applications

-If you republish your application after changing page view permission/ new cell access control settings, you must check the Override page view/display permission and cell access control settings check option when republishing your application.
-If you republish the application without checking this check option, the changed/new settings will not be reflected in the published application.

-### Changing Page View Permissions in Forguncy Server Admin Portal

-After publishing the application, it is possible to change the page viewing permission and cell's access control settings on the Forguncy server management portal.

 ## Cell Access Control

 For a specific cell type, you can set whether it can be used, displayed, hidden, or whether it can be edited depending on the role of the login user.